MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

 # Access Microsoft Edge Legacy after installing the new version of Microsoft Edge

 Microsoft Edge Legacy will stop receiving security updates on March 9, 2021.
-You can access Microsoft Edge Legacy until April XX.
+You can access Microsoft Edge Legacy until April 13.
 For more information, see Microsoft Edge Product Team’s [blog post](https://aka.ms/EdgeLegacyEOS).

 > [!NOTE]
 > This article applies to the Microsoft Edge [Stable channel](microsoft-edge-channels.md).